Taylor, Dozier homer in ninth as Dodgers beat Rockies 8-5

 Both teams stressed the importance of this four-game series even though it's only August.

 It was a tough-luck no-decision for both starters.
-Stripling was strong all night in his return from the 10-day disabled list.
+Ross Stripling scattered four hits and allowed one run over six strong innings in his return from the 10-day disabled list.
 The All-Star righty has been sidelined since July 30 while recovering from inflammation in his right toe.

-"When you think about our bullpen and their bullpen, both have really good names," Stripling said.
-"Guys you expect to go out and keep it a low-scoring game.
-That's what this park does.
-If you make a mistake, guys can make you pay for it."

-Anderson lowered his career ERA at Coors Field to 3.39, which is the second-lowest all-time mark among Rockies pitchers with at least 25 starts.
+Anderson had a similar line: Six innings, one run and four hits allowed.
+He lowered his career ERA at Coors Field to 3.39, which is the second-lowest all-time mark among Rockies pitchers with at least 25 starts.
 He trails teammate Kyle Freeland, who has a 3.23 ERA at home.

 TRAINER'S ROOM